Jan-Kiezun/data-science-showcase/README.md

-### This is a repo for my personal data science projects.
+### This is a repo for showcasing my personal data science projects.

 There are three major notebooks with documentation and a few undocumented/unfinished in the smaller_projects directory